Reproducing Medium's image zoom

 By default, we'd like to apply the effect on all images that can be zoomed.

-To get all the images that are not already at their full size, we need to iterate over all of them and filter them.
+To get all images that are not already at their full size, we need to iterate over them and filter them.

 const mediumZoom = (selector, options = {}) => {